How To Cope With Unrequited Love

 Studies have shown that online therapy can be as effective as in-person therapy sessions for many mental health concerns, including those of personal emotional control.
 Patients were able to find success at the same rate when meeting with their counselors online as they were when meeting in person and were able to effectively implement the techniques and mindsets they learned into their daily lives.

 Unrequited love is a term that describes a situation in which you love someone, but they don’t love you back.
 This lack of romantic feelings may stem from differences in sexual orientation, an age gap, or a current partner.
 It could also be possible that there isn’t a specific reason why the person you’re interested in doesn’t return your feelings.
-A few ways to cope with the challenging emotions that often come with unrequited love can include distracting yourself with hobbies, spending time with friends and family, creating physical distance between yourself and the object of your affection, and moving on with a new romantic interest.
+A few ways to cope with the challenging emotions that often come with unrequited love can include distracting yourself with hobbies, spending time with friends and family, creating physical distance between yourself and the object of your affection, and choosing to change your focus to a new romantic interest.
 If you’re having a hard time moving past unrequited love, online therapy may be a helpful tool for you.